 - Apply mosquito repellent after you apply your sunscreen.

 Q. How many days do you recommend for a great safari experience and how much am I expected to spend ?

 Each safari is tailor-made to suit each individual or groups.
 There are however various factors to be considered when it comes to the number of days and expenditure.
 The number one factor is your accommodation followed by destination, number of people, season, length of your itinerary and your budget.
 We however, recommend a minimum stay of 7 to 8 days.

 Q. Describe to me what a ‘typical safari day’ looks like ?

 Its a day that starts as early as 6am lasting all day until after sunset with a few breaks in between although depending on availability of time, some may opt for a half day safari.
 Advantages of an early morning safari are that the temperatures are cooler while animals are more active.
 Guests have the option to come back to camp/lodge for breakfast or enjoy a marvelous bush breakfast on the open plains or under the shade of some of Africa’s majestic indigenous trees (highly recommended for our honeymoon couples).
 From about 10:30am, guests start heading back to camp for lunch and rest followed by afternoon tea before proceeding back to the bush for more game viewing with the possibility of a canoe safari, returning back to camp for cocktails and dinner around the camp fire.

 Each country has a different feel, offering different facilities, game, weather, scenery, terrain and people.
 That said and done, we guarantee you the very best in each of the countries we operate from.
-Budget permitting, our guests can kill two birds with one stone by visiting two countries at the same time.
-If this is what you intent to do we advise you to check visa requirements with the respective countries before travelling.
+Budget permitting, our guests can kill two/three birds with one stone by visiting more than one country at the same time.
+If this is what you intend to do we advise you to check visa requirements with the respective countries before travelling.